 To Replay this message - Click the media player Play button again.

-The CCE consists of one control shelf and at least one distribution shelves.
+The CPE consists of one control shelf and at least one distribution shelf.
 The thick double arrow lines represent the external lines to the Carrier Control Point (CCP).
 The 3 pairs of wires to the CCP leave on the left hand side.
 The X and Y paths are placed in different cables for security.
 Audio from the HANDEL interface goes towards the CCP.
 The 72kHz modulated carrier is received from the CCP.

 The carrier from the CCP should be received along both the X and Y paths.
 A preamplifier (Unit WB1400/2B) in each path monitors the carrier, if it fails, a signal is passed to the changeover unit (Unit WB1400/7B).
 The changeover unit control signal allows only one of the pair of pre-amplifiers to turn its output on.
 Whichever output is enabled feeds the carrier to the distribution shelf in the cabinet.
 Should one path fail the other path is selected.
 A manual changeover button is also provided.